-Hip hop producer Chilly Chill behind a large audio console in a recording studio

-Analog mixing in live sound has had the option since the 1990s of using wired remote controls for certain digital processes such as monitor wedge equalization and parameter changes in outboard reverb devices.
+Hip hop producer Chilly Chill behind a large audio console in a recording studio digital processes such as monitor wedge equalization and parameter changes in outboard reverb devices.
 That concept has expanded until wired and wireless remote controls are being seen in relation to entire digital mixing platforms.
-It is possible to set up a sound system and mix via laptop, touchscreen or tablet.
+It is possible to set up a sound laptop, touchscreen svstem and mix via or tablet.
 Computer networks can connect digital system elements for expanded monitoring and control, allowing the system technician to make adjustments to distant devices during the performance.
 The use of remote control technology can be utilized to reduce the amount of venue space used for the front of house mixing console, nicknamed "seat-kills" in the music industry.
 As such, using remote control technologies in a venue can enable them to fit more paying customers into the venue.